for-giobbe/phy/Concatenation & Model Selection.md

 * -sp  partition_file: each partition has its own set of branch lengths to account for, e.g. heterotachy (Lopez et al., 2002).

 -spp is recommended for typical analysis while -q is unrealistic and -sp is very parameter-rich.
-In real scenarios one should perform all three analyses and compare e.g. the BIC scores to determine the best-fit partition model, but for now we will skip this part and chose the more reasonable assumption of a separate evolutionary rate of each partitions.
+In real scenarios one should perform all three analyses and compare e.g. the BIC scores to determine the best-fit partition model.
+Even if different branchlengths strategies can have a real impact on phylogenies, we will skip this part and chose the more reasonable assumption of a separate evolutionary rate of each partitions.

 ---